boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | Python | 1,092 | 0.00119138129893% |
 | JavaServer Pages | 1,037 | 0.0215440542669% |

 Interesting!
 My first thought was "those naughty C developers!" but as it turns out while they have a high count they write so much code it probably isn't that big a deal.
 However pretty clearly Dart developers have an axe to grind!
+If you know someone coding in Dart you may want to go offer them a hug.

-However what I also want to know is what are the most commonly used curse words.
-Lets see collectively how dirty a mind we have.
-A few of the top ones I could see being legitimate names (if you squint), but the majority would certainly produce few comments in a PR and raised eyebrow.
+I also want to know what are the most commonly used curse words.
+Lets see how dirty a mind we have collectively.
+A few of the top ones I could see being legitimate names (if you squint), but the majority would certainly produce few comments in a PR and a raised eyebrow.

 | word | count |
 | ---- | ----- |